 One of the principal beneficiaries of these developments is Vietnam.
 The country has already seen rapid development in manufacturing capacity over recent years.
 Now Vietnam is set to boost economic growth still further because of a new Free Trade deal with the European Union (EU).

-Vietnam and the EU Agree on Tariffs to Facilitate Supply Chain
+Tariffs to Facilitate Supply Chain

 This agreement will take effect in August 2020.
 Resulting in around 71% of exports from Vietnam to the EU becoming duty-free.
 Likewise, 65% of EU shipments to Vietnam.
 Remaining tariffs will be phased out by Hanoi over ten years and by Brussels over seven years.

 According to Vietnam official data, trade with the EU will grow from US$40 billion in 2019 to over 60 billion by 2025.

 Matching European needs with Vietnam’s most robust production outputs such as apparel, textiles, footwear and electronics.
 Also, agricultural products such as coffee will be well-matched with consumers from the continent.

 In return, Vietnam’s middle class will spend their disposable income on European goods.